 There are additional regulations concerning married persons and others with special circumstances.
-The basic rules for making the classification are found in the Student Guide to Montana's Residency Policy and can be obtained from the Welcome Center or https://www.helenacollege.edu.
+The basic rules for making the classification are found in the Student Guide to Montana's Residency Policy and can be obtained from the Welcome Center or Helena College website.
 Contact Admissions and Records at 406-447-6912.